martinrist/reactive-with-rxjs-bacon/content.md

 # AutoComplete with RxJS

-- One of the canonical examples of reactive programming is 'AutoComplete':
+- One of the canonical examples of reactive programming is 'AutoComplete'
     - User enters search term
     - If longer than two characters, search Wikipedia and present results
     - 'Wait' for user to stop typing for a bit before querying